MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Theft (up to half money total in your wallet)
 - Bullet damage at the worst possible moment
 - Intimidation
+- NEXT UPDATE: ability to purchase EMP charges and ammo (in RC 0.9 obtain these from intercepting Bolide vehicles)
 - many more features to come!!

 The Bolides are a roaming crime gang led by **Bonito Bolide**.
 Bonito Bolide is the founder of **Bolide Motors** and the unseen head of